workingDog/MusicRadio/README.md

 # MusicRadio

 **MusicRadio** lets you play radio stations from the **RadioBrowser** community project (> 50000).
 When playing a song, it can also display the artist and they artwork from *iTunes*.
 In addition it can also display the **lyrics** of the current song from the community project *LRCLIB*, when available.
+When the station is a **TV** station you can also view their broadcast.

 This is yet another radio stations player based on the [RadioBrowser](https://www.radio-browser.info/) and its server at [Community Radio Station Index](https://de1.api.radio-browser.info/#General).
 Was meant to be a weekend project but ended up taking a week to polish.